Flexible Webhook Quickstart

 In this example, select all fields:

-Paste the webhooktest.net URL you copied in step 1-2 into the Webhook URL field.
+Paste the Webhook URL copied in step 1-2 into the Webhook URL field.

 2-6.
 Live Testing

 - Live Sample: Preview recent real events that match the current conditions.
-Useful for verifying whether conditions are too narrow or too broad.
+Useful for verifying that the condition scope is not too narrow or too broad.

-- Test Webhook: Send a test payload to the configured endpoint and verify receipt and the response code.
+- Test Webhook: Send a test payload to the configured endpoint to verify delivery and check the response code.

-Live Sample and Test Webhook use the latest data from the selected stream regardless of filtering conditions.
-The data may differ from what is actually received by the Webhook.
+Live Sample and Test Webhook use the latest data from the selected stream regardless of filter conditions.
+The data may differ from what the actual Webhook receives.

 2-7.
 Complete Webhook Creation

-After confirming all settings, click the Create button to create the webhook.
-The created webhook will appear on the list page and is activated immediately.
+Review all settings, then click the Create button to create the Webhook.
+The created Webhook appears on the list page and is activated immediately.

 When an on-chain event matching the conditions occurs, a message is sent to the endpoint.
-Check the received message on webhooktest.net.
+Check the received message in webhooktest.net.

 Payload Structure